phthom/hybrid/4-HybridCloudLab.md

 Just like the others, we create a service to group the guestbook pods but this time, to make the guestbook front end externally visible, we specify `"type": "NodePort"`.

-1. Use the [guestbook-service.yaml](guestbook-service.yaml) file to create the guestbook service by running the `kubectl apply -f` *`filename`* command:
+1. Use the [guestbook-service.yaml](guestbook-service.yaml) file to create the guestbook service by running the command:

     ```bash
+    oc apply -f guestbook-service.yaml
+    ```

+    Results:

+    ```bash
-    root@iccws101:~/ICPGuestbook# kubectl apply -f guestbook-service.yaml
+    root@iccws101:~/pht-guestbook# oc apply -f guestbook-service.yaml
     service/guestbook created
     ```

-2. To verify that the guestbook service is up, list the services you created in the cluster with the `kubectl get services` command:
+2. To verify that the guestbook service is up, list the services you created in the cluster with the  command:

     ```bash
+     oc get services
+    ```

+    Results:

+    ```bash
-    root@iccws101:~/ICPGuestbook#  kubectl get services
+    root@iccws101:~/pht-guestbook#  oc get services
     NAME           TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)        AGE
-    guestbook      NodePort    10.0.228.206   <none>        80:32175/TCP   2m44s
+    guestbook      NodePort    172.21.168.165   <none>        80:30189/TCP   25m
-    redis-master   ClusterIP   10.0.251.59    <none>        6379/TCP       2m44s
+    redis-master   ClusterIP   172.21.32.160    <none>        6379/TCP       3h17m
-    redis-slave    ClusterIP   10.0.22.228    <none>        6379/TCP       2m43s
+    redis-slave    ClusterIP   172.21.197.191   <none>        6379/TCP       3h12m
     ```

     Result: The service is created with label `app=guestbook`.

+# Task 9.
+Watson Tone Analyser

 ### Create Watson Tone Analyzer on IBM Cloud

 Watson Tone Analyzer detects the tone from the words that users enter into the Guestbook app.
 The tone is converted to the corresponding emoticons.

-1. **If not done**, install the IBM Cloud (ibmcloud) - See at the beginning **Prerequisites**.

-2. Log in to the IBM Cloud CLI  using your own IBM ID:
+1. Log in to the IBM Cloud CLI  using your own IBM ID:

    ```
    ibmcloud login -a cloud.ibm.com -r eu-gb
-   ibmcloud target -g default
+   ibmcloud target -g Default
    ```